-a.
-A detonation of the EFI during this test will eliminate the EFI from consideration for non-interrupted explosive train applications.
-In their assembled configuration within the fuzing system, MIL-STD-1316 requires electrically fired initiators used in non-interrupted applications to be incapable of being initiated by any electrical potential of less than 500 volts applied to any accessible part of the fuzing system.
-The term initiate is intended to include not only the design mode detonation, but also any energetic reaction of the explosive material contained within the EFI.
-As a result of this requirement no energetic reaction is allowed if the EFI is intended for use in a stand alone configuration item or if the leads to the EFI or the EFI assembly can be directly accessed for test or other instrumentation purposes at the munition level, or the level of a major munition subsection -- such as the warhead section.
-This is particularly important for systems where a low order reaction could result in a hazardous situation.
+- b.
+An energetic reaction of the DILI during this test will eliminate the DILI from consideration for non-interrupted ignition train applications.
+In their assembled configuration within the ignition system, MIL-STD-1901 requires electrically fired initiators used in non-interrupted applications to be incapable of being initiated by any electrical potential of less than 500 volts applied to any accessible part of the fuzing system.
+The term initiate is intended to include not only the design mode, but also any energetic reaction of the explosive material contained within the DILI. - c.

-b.
 The test calls for the use of test voltages that are common line potentials.
-The test is to be performed using 28 VDC, and 440 VAC., Other voltage sources that have the potential to be inadvertently coupled to the EFI in its intended application should also be considered.
+The test is to be performed using 28 VDC, and 440 VAC.
+Other voltage sources that can be inadvertently coupled to the ILI in its intended application should also be considered. - d.

-c.
 Circuit behavior can vary according to the onset waveform.
 For that reason the onset of voltage for this test shall be switched on in a controlled manner.

-A.7.6.3 Maximum Allowable Electrical Sensitivity.
+A.7.6.3.
+Maximum Allowable Electrical Sensitivity.